Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Conclusion

 Using an original survey experiment, this article has examined which type of statistical uncertainty -- statistical (in)significance with a \textit{p}-value, or a Bayesian probability -- helps people see the continuous nature of uncertainty and make a policy decision accordingly.
 The participants read a hypothetical policymaking situation to decide whether to introduce a new bus line to reduce traffic jams, given its cost, effect size, and uncertainty level.

 I used the following four treatments: statistical significance with a \textit{p}-value of 2\%, statistical insignificance with a \textit{p}-value of 25\%, a 95\% Bayesian probability, and a 68\% Bayesian probability.
-These numbers were defined in the mathematically equivalent way between the significance and Bayesian frameworks that both the sampling distribution and the posterior distribution were normal with the same mean and standard deviation.
-If the participants had been able to see the continuous nature of uncertainty, we should have observed only a small difference between the significance framework and the Bayesian framework, with respect to the difference between the lower-uncertainty and higher-uncertainty treatments in the likelihood of participants deciding to introduce the new bus line.
+These uncertainty quantities were defined so that they mathematically corresponded to each other per degree of uncertainty (lower vs. higher).
+If the participants had been able to see the continuous nature of uncertainty, we should have observed little difference between the significance framework and the Bayesian framework, with respect to the difference between the lower-uncertainty and higher-uncertainty treatments in the likelihood of participants deciding to introduce the new bus line.
 It turned out that this was not the case.
 The significance framework resulted in a greater difference between the lower-uncertainty and higher-uncertainty scenarios, than the Bayesian framework.
 Overall, the findings suggest the Bayesian framework was more likely to enable the participants to see the continuous nature of uncertainty than the significance framework.

+The results of this article suggest that presenting a Bayesian probability is a more effective way to communicate the continuous measure of uncertainty over whether a policy achieves a desirable outcome, for evidence-based policymaking.
+Just presenting an actual \textit{p}-value alongside statistical (in)significance does not seem to remedy people's tendency to deterministically think statistical significance means evidence for an effect while statistical insignificance means evidence for the lack of an effect, if those who receive the information know, or are told about, the convention of statistical significance.